CGavinMullis/Oliran-Github/Resources/README.md

 # Brainstorming

-## The Pale-Scaled Nago
+## A Fungal Foray
 Captain && || Party is poisoned by the Constrictor Snake (Pale-Scaled Nago) Venom Takes ~7 days to to kill
-~Symptoms Start on the first day after being poisoned
+~Symptoms Start on the first day after being Infected

 ### Day 1:
 Name: Elastic Dysfunctions